Note on Min-k-Planar Drawings of Graphs: Technical Proofs

-In this section we provide further technical details leading to the proof of \Cref{thm:nosimple}.
-In a nutshell, we are going to construct a planar ``frame graph'' which enforces a predefined anchored subdrawing of a given anchored graph, and then we apply this construction to the graphs of \Cref{lem:nosimplea}.
+In this section we give the technical details leading to the proof of \Cref{thm:nosimple}.
+In a nutshell, we are going to construct a ``frame graph'' which enforces a predefined anchored subdrawing of a given anchored graph, and then we apply this construction to the graphs of \Cref{lem:nosimplea}.

-For a graph $G$, a {\em$t$-amplification} of $G$ is the graph obtained from $G$ by replacing every edge $e=xy\in E(G)$ with a new collection of $t$ pairwise internally disjoint paths of length~$2$ from $x$ to~$y$.
-Observe that any $t$-amplification of planar $G$ is again planar.
+A {\em$t$-amplification} of a graph $G$ is the graph obtained from $G$ by replacing every edge $e=xy\in E(G)$ with a new collection of $t$ pairwise internally disjoint paths of length~$2$ from $x$ to~$y$.
+Observe that any $t$-amplification of a planar graph $G$ is again planar.

-\begin{lemma} For every planar graph $G$, there exists an integer $t=t(G,k,w)$, depending on $G$ and integers $k$ and~$w$, such that the following holds: Every min-$k$-planar drawing $\mathcal{G}$ of the $t$-amplification $G^t$ of $G$ contains a planar subdrawing $\mathcal{G}'$ which is isomorphic to the $w$-amplification $G^w$ of~$G$. \end{lemma}
+\begin{lemma} For every planar graph $G$, there exists an integer $t=t(G,k,w)$, depending on $G$ and integers $k$ and~$w$, such that the following holds.
+Every general min-$k$-planar drawing $\mathcal{G}$ of the $t$-amplification $G^t$ of $G$ contains a planar subdrawing $\mathcal{G}'$ which is isomorphic to the $w$-amplification $G^w$ of~$G$. \end{lemma}